WesleyIsr4/sport-api/README.md

 - 🗂 Path Mapping — Import components or images using the `@` prefix

 ### Development

+- Configure github CLI
+- Configure PlanetScale for database Mysql
+- use RapidAPI for get info

 To start the project locally, run: